 - GT Employee Assistance Program (EAP) provides employees with a variety of counseling and mental health services.

 - Institute Diversity, Equity, and Inclusion provide several reporting options for those who believe they are experiencing a violation of Georgia Tech's discrimination-based policies, including Title IX

 - The USG Ethics Hotline ("EthicsPoint") is available online and by calling 1-877-516-3466 to anonymously report issues of suspected fraud, waste or abuse.

 Law Enforcement Partnerships are an important part of providing safety to the campus community.
-GTPD works closely with city, county, state, and federal law enforcement agencies throughout Georgia.
+GTPD works closely with city, county, state, and federal law enforcement agencies and community organizations throughout Georgia.
 A memorandum of understanding between GTPD and multiple law enforcement agencies is in place to facilitate effective collaboration on the investigation of criminal offenses.
-Active law enforcement partnerships include:
+Active partnerships include: